exequielarroyo/dotfiles/README.md

 # dotfiles

-**Warning**: Don’t blindly use my config unless you know what that entails.
+**⚠️ Warning**: Don’t blindly use my config unless you know what that entails.
 Use at your own risk!

 ## To-do